Suchitra Center

-Suchitra Junction or Suchitra Center or Suchitra cross roads is a suburb of Hyderabad, Telangana, India, on the Bowenpally-Medchal Road.
+Suchitra Junction or Suchitra Centre or Suchitra cross roads is a suburb of Hyderabad, Telangana, India, on the Bowenpally-Medchal Road.

 History

-There was an electronic component unit by name Suchitra Electronics Ltd. at Suchitra Junction from 1981 to 2000.
-This company was promoted by Krishnam Raju.
-They were employing over 1500 employees here when there was not even a bus service to this area.
+Suchitra Electronics Ltd., an electric component unit at Suchitra Junction from 1981 to 2000, promoted by Krishnam Raju.
+They were employed over 1500 employees despite subpar infrastructure and public transport.
 This was a major establishment in those days.
 Hence it came to be known as Suchitra Junction.
-At the same premises Suchitra Academy (CBSE School) has been set up.
+At the same premises Suchitra Academy (CBSE School) had been set up.

-The proposal, which recently got a nod from the State Government looks to expand the MMTS in different directions.
-Presently, the service is run between Lingampally-Nampally, Lingampally-Falaknuma and Falaknuma-Nampally.
-The proposal is to spread its reach to Shamshabad, Ghatkesar, Medchal and Patancheru.

-It has also been decided to revive certain sections like Moulali-Sanathnagar which are presently catering to the goods service.
-Once done, this line will have the MMTS serving residents of Ferozeguda, Bowenpally, Venkatapuram, Bhudevi 4colNagar, Lothukunta, Neredmet, East Anand Bagh and Moulali.
-Introducing the service on Secunderabad-Ghatkesar route will mean the entire 19 km stretch getting a swank and quick transport system.
-As of now, this line has stations at Lallaguda, Lalapet, Moulali, Cherlapalli and the Singapore Township while some new ones are to be identified on the route.

 Along Malkajgiri, Dayanand Nagar, Safilguda, R.K.Puram,Bowenpally, Ammuguda, Cavalry Barracks, Alwal, Bolarum Bazaar, Gundla Pochampalli and Gowdavalli the MMTS will touch these spots while racing towards Medchal.
 The Secunderabad-Medchal line is expected to be around 28 km long.
 On the busy Patancheru sector, the service which presently terminates at Lingampally gets extended till the bustling industrial estate with new stations identified at Tellapur, BHEL, Ashoknagar and Patancheru.